 It’s safe to this chirpy blonde was not welcomed with open arms.
 I ended up quickly winning 200o pesos on a slot machine, pounding my scotch and making a run for it! 😉

-Once I arrived in the friendly little airport of Coron, Palawan, I went straight to my hostel to relax before heading out to see what trouble I could get myself into.
+Once I arrived at the friendly little airport of Coron, Palawan, I went straight to my hostel to relax before heading out to see what trouble I could get myself into.

 A minute from the water and placed in the heart of the town, The Seahorse Guesthouse was some prime real estate for only paying 15 bucks a night!
-Given, I had to share a room with a English guy, a Argentinian guy and a Scottish guy…
+Given, I had to share a room with an English guy, an Argentinian guy and a Scottish guy…

 But hey, things could have been worse 🙂